Facilities & services

 Taking care of your foreign currency needs at Perth Airport is easy.

-Whether departing or arriving, you can purchase or exchange over 60 currencies 24/7 at one of nine Travelex stores across T1 International and T3.
-You can also access your foreign currency via Travelex ATMs located at T1 International, T1 Domestic and T3.
+Whether departing or arriving, you can purchase or exchange over 60 currencies 24/7 at Travelex stores across Terminal 1.
+You can also access your foreign currency via Travelex ATMs located at T1 International and T1 Domestic.

 - T1 International, ground floor (before security screening)